zzhangjii/learning-library/oci-library/qloudable/OCI_Fundamentals_Lab/OCI_Fundamentals.md

 - Name: Enter a name (for example, LB-Subnet-1).
 - Subnet Type: Regional

+ **(When using a regional subnet, OCI selects two AD's.
+If you would like to control which two AD's are used, you would want to create individual AD-speicfic subnets)**

 - CIDR Block: Enter 10.0.4.0/24
 - Route Table: Select the Route Table you created earlier.
 - Subnet access: select Public Subnet.